List of people executed in New York: 1900–1963

+Eddie Lee Mays: 15 August 1963; Murder of Maria Marini in a robbery.
+This was the last execution in New York prior to the death penalty being declared unconstitutional in New York.

 As a result of several United States Supreme Court decisions, capital punishment was suspended in the United States from 1972 through 1976.

 Since 24 June 2004, the New York State death penalty statute has been declared unconstitutional by the New York Court of Appeals.